Ganaka DMS User Guide

 - Open

-http://localhost/dms/.
-The root folder now redirects automatically to /public/index.
+- The root folder redirects automatically to

 Recommended PHP extensions: pdo_mysql, mbstring, curl, fileinfo, openssl, xml, and zlib.